asmacdo/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

 ### 5. Fast-forward the `latest` branch

+If the patch release is on the latest y-stream, you will need to fastforward the `latest` git branch.
 The `latest` branch points to the latest release tag to keep the main website subdomain up-to-date.
-Run the following commands to do so:

 ```sh
 git checkout latest